UN-OCHA/ocha_snap/README.md

 # OCHA Snap Service integration for Drupal.
-This is a fork of the orginal repo customised for FTS Public needs.

 You can find the snap service repository at https://github.com/UN-OCHA/tools-snap-service